apenab/react-hooks-toolbox/README.md

 - `gapiError: object | string`: `null` The errors thrown.
 - `signed: boolean`: `false` Sign status.
 - `userProfile: object`: `null` User's basic profile information and token.

+# ⚠️ If you are going to use any Dymo functionality please use the following package [react-dymo-hooks](https://github.com/apenab/react-dymo-hooks)

 ## DYMO-API